DefNotCrawf/DefNotCrawf/README.md

 - 👋 Hi, I’m @DefNotCrawf
 - 👀 I’m interested in learning new coding languages and creating some prototypes of some of my ideas.
-- 🌱 I’m currently learning Python and HTML.
-(Yes, I know Python is for noobs but I am newbie at coding.)
+- 🌱 I’m currently learning various languages (don't know which specific ones)
 - 💞️ I’m looking to collaborate on nothing so far.
-- 📫 How to reach me: N/A (Privacy, duh!)
+- 📫 How to reach me: N/A

 <!---
 DefNotCrawf/DefNotCrawf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.